nominetresearch/microbit-networking-book-python/shakeydonkey/shakeydonkey.md

 **Description:** To be able to play this game in groups of 2, you will set a unique group ID for your pair.
-Then you will program the Shakey Donkey game given to you in three parts in the the following figures.
+Then you will program the Shakey Donkey game given to you in three parts in the following figures.

 **Instruction:** To set your groups, repeat the activity from